 Air compressors were first used 100 years ago.
 No wonder they became so popular, they use air as to do the job, and the air is always available and free to use.
 With the fast advancements in technology in the past century, they have been perfected into the power tools of today’s world.
 With so many options available, though, how do you go about choosing the best air compressor for your specific project?
 Stay tuned!

 Superflow is a US-based company specialized in test and re-manufacturing equipment for vehicle drive-lines.
 Most reviewers who have bought this product gave it 5/5 stars and deem it the best air compressor for the money.
 However, its use is rather limited since it doesn’t come with accessories to allow other than inflating - basic use and it’s relatively small capacity.

 Dimensions: 15.5 x 11.7 x 10.8 inches; Weight: 19 pounds; Tank capacity; Maximum pressure: 150 PSI

-This compact and lightweight air compressor is the most powerful and fastest in its category.
-It has enough capacity to inflate a full size truck tire in under 1.5 minutes, or a passenger car tire in under 16 seconds.
+This compact and lightweight portable air compressor is the most powerful and fastest in its category.
+It has enough capacity to inflate a full-size truck tire in under 1.5 minutes, or a passenger car tire in under 16 seconds.